khaledwaleedsamir/Digital-Meter/README.md

 # Digital Electricity Meter with Calibration

-This project implements a digital electricity watthour meter using Arduino, incorporating voltage and current sensors for power measurement.
-It includes calibration functionality to ensure accurate measurement readings.
+This project implements a digital electricity watthour meter using Arduino.

 ## Table of Contents